aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-1/_index.md

 Worksheet worksheet = workbook.Worksheets[0];

-//Add 10 in cell A1 and A2
+//Add 10 to cell A1 and A2

 worksheet.Cells["A1"].PutValue(10);